dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 There's a lot of tedious, application specific steps in this specific example.
 But don't focus on memorizing the steps.
 Focus on *why* we did something to the data and how it was necessary to get to the next step.
 Whether it's Google Spreadsheets, Excel, SQL, or the next coming of dBase, the concepts of data integrity and structure will be the same.

 If you're interested in data journalism, [check out my curated list of data journalism articles and books](/readings).
-You can also follow me on Twitter at [@dancow](https://twitter.com/dancow)
+You can also follow me on Twitter at [@dancow](https://twitter.com/dancow).
+If you have questions or comments, feel free to email me at [dan@danwin.com](mailto:dan@danwin.com).